This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Blood pressure (BP) is the force of blood moving against the walls of your child's arteries.
-The normal BP range for your child depends on his child's age, height, and sex.
-BP readings are usually written as 2 numbers.
+A normal BP for your child depends on his or her age and height.
+BP readings are written as 2 numbers.
 The first or top number is called systolic BP.
 The second or bottom number is called diastolic BP.
-You may need to check your child's blood pressure at home if he has high blood pressure.
-Ask your child's healthcare provider how often to measure his BP.
+You may need to check your child's BP at home if he has high or low BP.
+Ask your child's healthcare provider how often to measure his or her BP.

 Follow up with your child's healthcare provider as directed: